Refactor Metric

 The large percentage at the top represents the aggregated Refactor percentage across the selected time range.

-It reflects the proportion of modified lines relative to total code changes for all merged PRs during that period.
+It reflects the proportion of modified lines relative to total code changes across all included branches during that period.

 2. Time-Based Values in the Chart